 If you’re unsure whether a Rough Collie would settle well in your home, some shelters will allow you to take a dog home with you on a trial basis.
-If the arrangement doesn’t work out, you can return the dog to the shelter who will then find a more suitable home for him.
+This ensures that if the arrangement doesn’t work out, you can return the dog to the shelter, which will then find a more suitable home for him.

 As Family Pets

-So, would a Rough Collie make the perfect canine companion for your family?
+Is a Rough Collie the perfect canine companion for your family?

-- Rough Collies are medium-sized dogs that do need somewhere with lots of space.
+- Rough Collies are medium-sized dogs that need somewhere with lots of space.

 - Because of their propensity for excessive barking, an apartment or place where you have very close neighbors would not be the best arrangement.

-- Rough Collies shed continually and have two major coat-blowing periods every year.
+- Rough Collies shed continually and have two significant coat-blowing periods every year.
 If you have allergy sufferers in your home, this is not the breed for you.

 - Because they are double-coated and molt continually, you’ll need to have plenty of time for brushing your rough Collie, ideally two or three times each week.

-- Rough Collies are highly affectionate dogs who love to be around children and their human family members.
+- The Rough Collie’s temperament is highly affectionate.
+They are dogs who love to be around children and their human family members.

 - When socialized from a young age, Rough Collies will interact well with other family pets.